punitda/ssh-git/README.md

 - [Parcel](https://parceljs.org/)
 - [Electron-Builder](https://www.electron.build/)

-## Bugs and Feature Requests:
+## Bug and Feature Requests:

 Have a bug or feature request?
 The app has public Trello board where anyone can submit feature request and bugs using your Trello account.

 👉 [Trello board link](https://trello.com/b/iJR6Xqhj/bug-feature-tracker-for-ssh-git)

-If you don't prefer to use Trello board, you can file an Github issue as well [here](/issues)
+If you don't prefer to use Trello board, you can file a Github issue as well.

 ## Developing: